Human Relations Code of Conduct

 The Thesis Committee regularly reviews the curriculum to ensure that there is adequate time available for thesis research, evaluates the participation and effectiveness of faculty mentors, assesses the quality of the student’s research experience, and makes stipend-supported research fellowships available.

-The committee is chaired by the director of student research and includes approximately eighteen faculty from both basic science and clinical departments as well as the section of the history of medicine.
+The committee is chaired by the associate deans of student research and includes approximately eighteen faculty from both basic science and clinical departments as well as the section of the history of medicine.
 There are no term limits.
 Changes in membership of the committee are made by the chair in consultation with the other members of the committee.

 The committee meets at least once a year and may meet more often as needed.